tsimonso/RepData_PeerAssessment1/PA1_template.md

         select(steps,date,interval)->activity #drop the string variable 'date_str'
 ```

-The variable 'interval' contains information on the time of the day (in hours and minutes) at which the measurements were done, but the format (integer) is not appropriate and is not easy to read.
+The variable 'interval' contains information on the time of the day (in hours and minutes) at which the measurements were done, but the format (integer) is not appropriate and is not easy to read:

-    * There is no separation between hours and minutes
+* There is no separation between hours and minutes.
 * The number of digits varies between 1 and 4, because there are no leading zeros for hours (before 10:00AM) and for minutes (before 00:10AM).

 Let's start by converting it to 'chr' and adding leading zeros to obtain a consistant 4-digit format.

 ```r